scottnonnenberg/blog/pages/posts/2016-04-14-feeling-the-bern.md

 ## First: Campaign Volunteering

-After all the energy at the caucus, I wanted to get involved somehow.
+After all that energy at the caucus, I wanted to get involved somehow.
 What else could I do?
 For those like me, not already connected and looking to help, there is a [Bernie Sanders event map](http://map.berniesanders.com/).
 I found then signed up for a local event.

 I’m no stranger to volunteering, but I usually keep it to manual labor: cleaning up a park, repairing a trail in the Cascades, painting a non-profit’s building.
 It’s a great counterpoint to my cerebral everyday work.
 But this time it was neither my usual manual labor nor anything involving technical skill.